 - Once cooled, cut each layer in half horizontally, if desired.

 - Place one layer of cake onto a cake stand or serving plate.
-Top with a thin layer of buttercream (approximately 2/3 cup).
+Top with a thin layer of chocolate frosting (approximately 2/3 cup).
 Spread evenly.

-- Repeat with remaining layers and crumb coat the cake.
+- Repeat with remaining layers of cake and frosting.
+Crumb coat the cake.
 Chill for 30 minutes.